-Chapter 2 provides an overview of the current state of climate science beginning with an explanation of the Scientific Method, which imposes restrictions and duties on scientists intended to ensure the quality, objectivity, utility, and integrity of their work.
+Chapter 2 provides an overview of the current state of climate science.
+Section 2.1 begins with an explanation of the Scientific Method, which imposes restrictions and duties on scientists intended to ensure the quality, objectivity, utility, and integrity of their work (Armstrong and Green, 2018a).
 Key elements of the Scientific Method include experimentation, the testing of competing hypotheses, objective and careful peer review, discerning correlation from causation, and controlling for natural variability.
-In each of these areas, the IPCC and many scientists whose work is prominent in climate science have been shown to fall short (Essex and McKitrick, 2007; Darwall, 2013; Lewin, 2017; Armstrong and Green, 2018).
+In each of these areas, the IPCC and many scientists whose work is prominent in climate science have fallen short (Essex and McKitrick, 2007; Darwall, 2013; Lewin, 2017; Armstrong and Green, 2018b).

 Two other topics concerning methodology are the role of consensus in science and ways to manage and communicate uncertainty.
 Consensus may have a place in science when it is achieved over an extended period of time by independent scientists following the conventions of the Scientific Method.
 This is not the context in which it is invoked in climate science, and consequently it has been the cause of controversy and polarization of views (Curry, 2012; Lindzen, 2017).
-Uncertainty is unavoidable in science, but it can be reduced using techniques such as Bayesian inference and honestly communicated to other researchers and the public.
+Uncertainty is unavoidable in science, since "incomplete knowledge is the only working material a scientist has!"
+(Jaynes, 2003, p.
+54, fn).
+But it can be reduced using techniques such as Bayesian inference and communicated to other researchers and the public by reporting statistically derived confidence intervals and acknowledging sources of uncertainty.
 Instead of following best practices, the IPCC and its followers make many unmerited declarative statements and issue seemingly confident predictions without error bars (Essex and McKitrick, 2007; Frank, 2015).